 Hands are by their very nature a catalyst for the senses, able to pick up on the tiniest changes of a surface and sense how much pressure is needed to grip.
 For a Force user, hands are an even more important tool.
 Rather than being the means through which the Force flows, hands articulate that energy.
 Both Darth Vader and Luke Skywalker are able to control the force despite having mechanical arms.

 Re-watching the prequel trilogy and paying particular attention to Anakin’s hands yields some impressive insight into his character.
-There’s so many subtle touches and tremors, be that gently stroking Padmé’s bared skin, keeping them under his cloak and out of sight, or grinding grains of sand between his fingers.
+There’s so many subtle touches and tremors, be that gently stroking Padmé’s bare skin, keeping them under his cloak and out of sight, or grinding grains of sand between his fingers.
 We know that Anakin doesn’t like the feeling of sand, so as well as revealing the contempt he holds for his home world, it shows how deeply he feels, both emotionally and physically.

 The tragedy of Anakin Skywalker is a complex and multi-faceted story, but having both hands taken from him is a cruel stroke of fate.
 Yes, Vader is “more machine now than man”, but it’s a fate worse than Obi-Wan let’s on.
 In becoming Vader, with his robotic limbs, Anakin loses his ability to touch and to feel.
 While articulating the Force is no object, his hands are now abstractions, little better than the appendages of droids.
 Had Padmé survived, he wouldn’t even have been able to touch her face or feel the soft warmth of her skin.